 Cash flow financing is a form of bridging finance, which allows businesses to manage their cash flow and working capital more efficiently.
-The short-term loans are for a period of 7 days to 12 months and the loan size amount from R50 000.00 to R1 000,000.00.
+The short-term loans are for a period from 1 to 12 months and the loan size amount are up to R3 million.